AppFolioOnboarding/tasks/tasks/15_like_image.md

 #### As a logged in user I want to like an image.

+__Story__:

+What modern web service is complete without the ability to "like" something?
+Well, many, but this is an image sharing site and our users demand to know how many people have liked their image.
+Let's provide it to them!

 __Acceptance criteria__:
 - [ ] Each image on the index page has a "like" button.
 - [ ] The button indicates how many users have liked that image.